By – Dr JV Hebbar

 Phytoconstituents

-Fruit contain 2 – 4 % of Volatile oil.
-Chief constituents of Volatile oil is aromatic liquid,known as Carvone.
+Fruit contains 2 – 4 % of Volatile oil.
+Chief constituent of Volatile oil is aromatic liquid,known as Carvone.
 Also contain dihydrocarvone,D – limonene, Phellandrene, Terpenes

 Morphology